What do I need to install a Hooptie on my bike?

 with LT1 version 2 FlightDeck (deck ID guide here)

 If your bike already has a FlightDeck LT1 (either the version 1 or the version 2), the Hooptie LT2 can bolt in using the Hooptie Retrofit Kit.
+If you have an LT1 version 1 FlightDeck, you will need to purchase four M6, 65mm bolts since the bolts included with the retrofit kit are not long enough for the thicker version 1 deck.
+The bolts included are long enough to go through the LT1 version 2 FlightDeck.
 If you intend to also install a Yepp seat, count the number of silver SuperHooks securing the deck to your V-racks.
 If you only have 4 hooks, you will need one additional set of SuperHooks for a total of 8 SuperHooks.
 This increases the security of the attachment since there will be the extra pull of the Yepp seat on the deck.
 If you intend to only install a Hooptie, you'll be good to go with 4 SuperHooks.
 To secure the V-racks to your frame, you will also need a set of RackLocks.
 So you will need: Hooptie LT2, Hooptie Retrofit Kit, RackLocks.
-Optional (if also installing a Yepp seat): additional SuperHooks.
+Optional (if also installing a Yepp seat): additional SuperHooks, four M6 x 65mm bolts if installing on an LT1 version 1 FlightDeck.

 Bikes with LT2 FlightDeck (deck ID guide here)